Yellow brick road: Road's history

-In the second Oz book, The Marvelous Land of Oz, Tip and his companion Jack Pumpkinhead, likewise follow a yellow brick road to reach Emerald City while traveling from Oz's northern quadrant, the Gillikin Country.
+In the second Oz book, The Marvelous Land of Oz, Tip and his companion, Jack Pumpkinhead, likewise follow a yellow brick road to reach the Emerald City while traveling from Oz's northern quadrant, the Gillikin Country.
 In the book The Patchwork Girl of Oz, it is revealed that there are two yellow brick roads from Munchkin Country to the Emerald City: according to the Shaggy Man, Dorothy took the longer and more dangerous one in The Wonderful Wizard of Oz.

-In the classic 1939 film, a red brick road can be seen starting at the same point as the yellow brick road and is entwined with it, despite seemingly going in a different direction.
-This version of the road does not exist in Baum's books.
-Also, at the cornfield where Dorothy meets and befriends the Scarecrow, there is a fork in the yellow brick road leading in different directions.
-Luckily, they choose the correct one of the three branches that leads to Emerald City.

-In Disney's 1985 live action semi-sequel to the 1939 movie Return to Oz, Dorothy returns to Oz six months after being sent back home to Kansas from her first visit.
-Upon her second arrival she finds the yellow brick road in ruins by the hands of the evil Nome King who also conquered the Emerald City.
-In the end, it is presumed that after she defeats him and saves the city and its citizens, the road is restored as well.
+In the 1939 film, a red brick road can be seen intertwined with the yellow brick road, both spiraling out from the same point but leading in different directions.
+In the 1985 film Return to Oz, Dorothy returns to Oz long after being sent back home to Kansas from her first visit; she finds the yellow brick road in ruins by the hands of the evil Nome King who also conquered the Emerald City.
+She defeats him and the city is restored to its original glory, and presumably the road is as well.